-Then add a litre or two of water and it will percolate evenly through the dampened poo fairly evenly.
+Then add more water and it will percolate evenly through the dampened poo fairly evenly.
 You can add as much water as you want but do it slowly and in stages.

 To concentrate the liquid, take the bottom container and pour the contents back into the top container (put the now empty one back, of course).
 You can do this a couple of times.

-Letting the water percolate slowly through allows bacteria time to begin breaking the leachate down into more usable forms and prepares it for better use on the garden.
-My current test is using grey water to see if that is better broken down too.
-I’ll post on that when I’ve come to a conclusion.
+Letting the water percolate slowly through allows nitrifying bacteria time to begin breaking the leachate down into more usable forms and prepares it for better use on the garden.

 Pigeon poo is quite variable.
 I get ours from under local bridges and from a demolished pigeon loft on a local farm.
 Your final results may be different from mine in constitution.